MatthewKing2/LC3-CPU/README.md

 ## Project Overview

-This project is an accurate implementation of the Little Computer 3 (LC-3) Instruction Set Architecture (ISA) and Microarchitecture, as described in the textbook *"Introduction to Computing Systems: From Bits and Gates to C/C++ & Beyond, Third Edition"* by Yale Patt.
+This project is an accurate implementation of the Little Computer 3 (LC-3) Instruction Set Architecture (ISA) and Microarchitecture, as described in the textbook *Introduction to Computing Systems: From Bits and Gates to C/C++ & Beyond, Third Edition* by Yale Patt.
 To create this project I primarily used the LC-3 Finite State Machine (FSM) and Datapath I learned about in Dr. Patt's ECE 306 class at UT Austin.
 This Verilog implementation demonstrates the core aspects and instructions of the LC-3 CPU design, excluding interrupt and exception control (which will hopefully be added in the future).
 This project also demonstrates how LC-3 Assembly programs can be run on the LC-3 through an example sorting algorithm.

 ## Features